PICTURED (L-R): Season One Cast – Ben Steel, Michala Banas, Alan Fletcher, Rowena Hutson, Sally McLean and Billy Smedley. Photo by Yanni Dellaportas.

 WHO ARE YOU?

-Shakespeare Republic is a collective of Australian-based actors who have come together to celebrate Shakespeare, his works and his enduring legacy, through sharing their interpretation of his words and thoughts, via settings and circumstances that are familiar to a 21st Century audience.
+Shakespeare Republic is an Australian female-led, culturally diverse anthology series celebrating Shakespeare, his works and his enduring legacy, sharing new interpretations of his works via settings and circumstances that are familiar to a 21st Century audience.

 A passion project of lead raconteur, Sally McLean, Shakespeare Republic was born out of her ongoing love affair with all things historical, dramatic and particularly Elizabethan.
 From her time spent at drama school in London to her thesis on Elizabethan theatre (for which she also spent time watching the building of the new Globe Theatre on Southbank, spending time inside it’s walls as history was recreated around her), to her time being mentored by Sir Nigel Hawthorne until his passing in 2001, her work in production with the BBC Music & Arts Department and then her work with the Australian Shakespeare Company over three seasons, she has spent the better part of her adult life discussing, performing and celebrating the Bard.